mdriscollic/docs/content/en/docs/Users/_index.md

 ### Send reset password email

 Once a user record is created, a reset password link can be emailed to the user.
 However, this feature should be used only for staff users since patrons will not and should not log into FOLIO to manage their library accounts.
+The default password reset expiration time is 24 hours.

 The password must meet the following default validation rules: